[?] Subscribe To This Site

 You can also read more about Cape Coral history in my free ebook Weird Cape Coral, which has lots of funny and interesting stories ..... and a treasure hunt!

-To get Weird Cape Coral, sign up for my monthly newsletter Gator Bites.
+Gator Bites.
 Gator Bites keeps you posted on all the fun things we're doing in Cape Coral.

-Cape Coral, 1966
+Cape Coral 1966

 Return to Come-to-Cape-Coral Home Page from Cape Coral History